We Say, “Never Again!” | International Holocaust Remembrance Day

 On International Holocaust Memorial Day, this is why we say, “Never again!”

-What Does the Saying “Never Again” Mean?
+What Does This Saying Mean?

 - We stand with the IDF.